Akhil-lodhiya/ecommerce-api/README.md

 ## 4. Update Quantity of Products

-   Admin can update  the quantity of a product by passing the product id and the quantity by which the product may be incremented or        decremented by and sending a `post` Request.
+   Admin can update  the quantity of a product by passing the product id and the quantity by which the product may be incremented or   decremented and sending a `post` Request.

     /products/:id/update_quantity/?number=100